 EURGBP – having peaked just above the 0.8600 area earlier this month the euro has struggled to overcome trend line resistance at 0.8420.
 With support at 0.8260 and resistance just above the 0.8400 area, the risk is for a move below 0.8250 towards the 0.8100 area.

 USDJPY – having failed at the 107.50 area and posting a key day reversal in the process, we remains susceptible to further losses.
-This suggests we could see a slide back towards the 103.50 area, though we have since recovered back above 105.20 and the lows last week.
+This suggests we could see a slide back towards the 103.50 area, now that we’ve dropped below 105.20 and the lows last week.

 Equity market calls

 FTSE100 is expected to open 16 points higher at 6,740